LeetLLM

 Production RAG PipelinesReranking and Cross-Encoders for RAG

 The production RAG lesson built policy-answerer-v1 around a hard rule: only permitted, current evidence may reach an answer.
-Its simple term-overlap retriever was easy to audit, but it misses a customer who asks for a "swap for a broken reconditioned notebook" when the policy says "replacement for a damaged refurbished laptop."
+Its simple term-overlap retriever was easy to audit, but it misses a support specialist who asks to "refresh an expired machine credential" when the policy says "stale service-account key rotation."

-This lesson upgrades only that retrieval lane.
+Upgrade only that retrieval lane.
 You'll build policy-answerer-v2.
-The code RPL-14 gives sparse retrieval an exact signal; dense retrieval catches paraphrased meaning; and Reciprocal Rank Fusion (RRF) merges candidate lists.
+The code KROT-14 gives sparse retrieval an exact signal; dense retrieval catches paraphrased meaning; and Reciprocal Rank Fusion (RRF) merges candidate lists.
 The authorization, freshness, citation, and abstention contract doesn't change.

 One retriever can't cover both queries